Fossil water: Nubian Sandstone Aquifer System

 The Nubian Sandstone Aquifer System is located in northeastern Africa, under the nations of Sudan, Libya, Egypt, and Chad, covering about 2,000,000 km^{2}.
 It is largely composed of many hydraulically interconnected sandstone aquifers.
 Some parts of the system are considered to be confined, if somewhat leaky, due to impermeable layers such as marine shales.
 The water was deposited between 4,000 and 20,000 years ago, varying by specific locality.

 The water in the Nubian Sandstone Aquifer System is of high importance to the people living above it, and has been for millennia.
 In modern times, as demand increases, avoiding rapid depletion and international conflict will depend on careful cross-boundary monitoring and planning.
 Libya and Egypt are currently planning development projects to withdraw significant amounts of the aquifer's fossil water for use.

 Other fossil aquifers have been identified throughout Northern Africa as well.

+Guarani Aquifer

+Located in southern Brazil and northern Argentina, the Guarani Aquifer is the second-biggest aquifer in the world.
+Its location is adequately watered at the surface by ordinary rain.
+Therefore its big reservoir of water is not as economically valuable as the aquifers located in arid regions.
+The water in the Guarani Aquifer is confined under hundreds of meters of overhead rock.
+The water has been assessed to be 120,000 years old in some zones, while in some other zones it may be 4,000 years of age.